Grace/Coinbase-Advanced-API-Bitcoin-Bot/README.md

-# Coinbase Advanced Bitcoin Trade Bot - Automatically trades Bitcoin via the Coinbase Advanced API
+# Coinbase Advanced Bitcoin Trade Bot

-Save your Coinbase API key JSON in a file named `cdp_api_key.json` in the project root folder.
+Automatically trades Bitcoin via the Coinbase Advanced API.

 ## What it does